timmens/random-grouping/README.md

 **Assortative Matching:**

-The 'status' column in the names csv-file allows one to distinguish between different stati like 'student' or 'faculty'.
+The 'status' column in the names csv-file allows one to distinguish between different statuses like 'student' or 'faculty'.
 One can then use the 'wants_mixing' column to specify whether an individual wants to be mixed with people from another group.
 This is not absolute.
 A float parameter ("mixing_multiplier") can be specified.
 If this parameter is very high it will be less likely that people with a different status and which do not want to mix are mixed.
 In fact, a negative value will make it more likely that people with a different status are mixed.

 # Contributing